Cieszanów: History

 Due to proximity of the border with Russian-controlled Congress Poland, Cieszanów and its vicinity was used for smuggling of weapons, ammunition and volunteers during the January Uprising (1863–1864).
 In May 1863, a large military hospital for Polish rebels was established here, and Austrian government, uneasy about the situation, sent to Cieszanów a squadron of Hungarian mounted troops, which guarded the borderline.

 In 1883, the monument of King John III Sobieski was unveiled, in 1871, a post of the Polish Pedagogical Society was established, followed by Volunteer Firefighters, Charity Society, Gymnastic Society Sokol, Polish Boyscouts, and other organizations.
 The development of Cieszanow was stopped by World War I. On November 11, 1914, the town was captured by the Russians, who remained here until June 18, 1915.
-During heavy fighting, the town was burned, and county government was temporarily moved to Lubaczow (until 1919).
+During heavy fighting, the town was burned, and county government was temporarily moved to Lubaczów (until 1919).

 On November 1, 1918, Ukrainian military units seized control over Cieszanów, but they were expelled by Polish soldiers on December 6, 1918.
 In the Second Polish Republic, Cieszanów belonged to Lwów Voivodeship, losing in 1923 its status as the seat of a county.
 Cieszanów was rebuilt, becoming local center of trade and commerce.
 In 1921, its population was 2282.
+In 1921 there were 929 Jews in Cieszanów.

 On September 7, 1939, Cieszanów was bombed by the Luftwaffe, and five days later, first Wehrmacht units entered the town, arresting members of local government.
 The Germans soon retreated (see Molotov–Ribbentrop Pact), replaced by the Red Army, but in early October 1939, Cieszanów became part of General Government’ Zamość County.
 The town had a garrison of German border guard (Grenzschutz).
+The German occupying administration operated a forced labour camp for Jews in the town from June 1940 to October 1942.
 In 1942, almost all of the Jewish population of Cieszanów were murdered, mostly in Belzec.

 On May 4, 1944, Cieszanów was destroyed by the UPA unit commanded by Iwan Szpontak and aided by local militia.
 During the attack several inhabitants were killed and the rest evacuated by the Home Army.
 On July 21, first Soviet troops entered the empty town.
 Residents returned, a post office was established (September 15, 1944), and on September 18, classes at the local elementary school started.